edubart/nelua-lang/docs/pages/overview.md

     -- aster.value convert any Lua value to the proper ASTNode exprs[i] = aster.value(i)
   end
-  -- create the Table ASTNode, it's used for any braces {} expression return aster.Table{exprs, pattr = {
+  -- create the InitializerList ASTNode, it's used for any braces {} expression return aster.InitializerList{exprs, pattr = {
     -- hint the compiler what type this braces should be evaluated desiredtype = types.ArrayType(type, #exprs)}
   }